28 Different Types of Weevils With Pictures

 These different types of weevils are commonly found in the eastern United States and are known to cause damage to yellow poplar trees.

-Compared to other types of weevils, the Yellow Poplar Weevil is relatively small, measuring only about 4-5 mm in length.
+The Yellow Poplar Weevil is relatively small compared to other weevils, measuring only about 4-5 mm long.

 They have a distinctive snout that they use to bore into the tree’s bark and lay their eggs.

-While they may not be as well-known as other types of weevils, the Yellow Poplar Weevil is still an important insect to be aware of for those working in the forestry industry or with yellow poplar trees on their property.
+While they may not be as well-known as other weevils, the Yellow Poplar Weevil is still an important insect for those working in the forestry industry or with yellow poplar trees on their property.

 14. Ironweed Curculio